 If you are not informed of these rights, anything you say to the police may be kept out of the case and not used against you.

 You also have a right to due process, which means the government must treat you fairly under the law and follow established legal procedures.
-If the government does not play by the rules, they may seriously undermine the case against you.
+If the government does not play by the rules, it may seriously undermine the case against you.

 You have a right to a speedy trial, and the government may not delay your trial without just cause.
 If you have been waiting an unreasonable amount of time for your trial, tell our attorney immediately.